|Impact of the Oxygen Flow during the Magnetron Sputtering Deposition on the Indium Tin Oxide thin films for Silicon Heterojunction Solar Cell|

 /2Photovoltaics and Thin-Film Electronics Laboratory (PV-lab), Institute of Microengineering, Ecole Polytechnique Fédérale de Lausanne, Rue de la Maladière 71B, CH-2002 , Neuchatel, Switzerland

-We report on the optoelectronic properties of ITO layers grown by RF sputtering, using different oxygen to total flow ratios [r(O2) = O2/Ar, ranging from 1% to 8%], for silicon heterojunction (SHJ) solar cell application.
-The depth profiling of the various elements throughout the thicknesses and interfaces of the ITOs and thin films forming the SHJ device was systematically determined by time of flight-secondary ion mass spectrometry (ToF-SIMS).
-Finally, the photovoltaic performance of the fabricated SHJ cells were evaluated with respect to the r(O2) into the ITO layers.
+We report on the optoelectronic properties of ITO layers deposited by DC sputtering, using different oxygen to total flow ratios [r(O2) = O2/Ar, ranging from 1% to 8%], for silicon heterojunction (SHJ) solar cell application.
+The depth profiling of the various elements throughout the thicknesses and interfaces of the ITOs and thin films forming the SHJ device was determined by time-of-flight secondary ion mass spectrometry.
+Finally, the photovoltaic performance of the fabricated SHJ cells was evaluated with respect to the r(O2) into the ITO layers.
 Lower r(O2) was found to yield the best PV performance which is attributed to lower parasitic resistive losses.